strauberly/tons-of-tacos-v1.3.1/front-end/tons-of-tacos/DEV-JOURNAL.md

 - Responsive styling for footer in place.
 Will need to be re-evaluated when social media links are in place.

+- Responsive styling for FAQ title and margin top in place.

+- Responsive styling for About title and margin top in place.

 ---

 -- 31 Jan 2025 --